|

 - Process Explorer

-- Wonderful free tool from SysInternals.com, like Task Manager but much better
+- Wonderful free tool from SysInternals.com (now part of Microsoft), like Task Manager but much better

 - Belarc Advisor